syncfusion-content/asp.net-core-docs/aspnet-core/Schedule/getting-started.md

 N> In the above code, url adaptor has been used, where the controller action named _GetData_ is called within it.

-Create a new class in the **Home** controller page to define the data to be passed to the Scheduler as mentioned below,
+Create a new class file namely _ScheduleData_ within the **Models** folder in order to define the data to be passed to the Scheduler as mentioned below,

 {% highlight c# %}